 Might stay under 100% if crop can't reach maturity.

 Used for determining if you can harvest the crop.
 In the future, you will always be able to harvest but higher moisture gives lower quality.
 Capped to 25%, which is fully moist.

 Fertilization level, also visible in the overview menu.

 The wetness of the ground determines traction.
 In the future, this will also affect soil compaction.

-The Wopstr also supports scanning pallets and liftable crates (potatoes, sugarbeets).
+The MT 9 also supports scanning pallets and liftable crates (potatoes, sugarbeets).
 It will show you the contents and the volume of those contents.

 The contents of the pallet, with its volume or amount (liters of potatoes or number of saplings)

-As said above, the Wopstr is magical, advanced and fragile.
-If it does not measure something you expect to, try it again in a different direction.
+If the MT 9 does not measure something you expect, then try it again in a different direction.

 In real life, trees can grow on, and on, depending on how much light and food they can get.
 This not the case in the game.
-That means 100% tree heigth means the tree can’t grow anymore in the game.
+100% tree height means the tree can’t grow anymore in the game.
 If it is stuck at 50%, it can’t grow with the current tree distances.

 - New icons